ta-matsuura/openwhisk-workshops/bootcamp/README.md

 >
 > `fsh shell`
 >
-> Look for quoted paragraphs for shell-specific instructions.
+> The shell is a _research-driven tech-preview_ and is still under heavy development.
+While the syntax of many commands is identical between the CLI and the shell, there are minor discrepancies.
+Look for quoted paragraphs for shell-specific instructions.

 # Start your engines!